Careers

 How to apply

-To apply for this position, please e-mail your résumé and a completed Application Form to recruitment@picc.com.au.
+To apply for this position, please e-mail your cover letter, résumé and a completed Application Form to recruitment@picc.com.au.

 For further information about this position, please contact the PICC People, Culture and Safety Department on recruitment@picc.com.au or (07) 4421 4300.